Rob Hutters MSc

 This 'blog' is an ongoing art project.

 It's commentary on what I call the 'commercialisation of self'.
 You're not a product.
 You're not a brand.
 You're a human being who can't be reduced to any single category.
 You contain multitudes.
-Refusing to productise yourself is an act of rebellion in today's world.
+This 'blog' is proof of that.
+I call it a 'digital garden', although I'm not the first to call it that.
+It's grown steadily since 2018.

 This blog is the antithesis of that.
 I don't specialise.
-I do whatever the fuck I want.
+I do whatever I want.
 You don't need to be an expert to share what you know.
-You don't need to present the world with a singular identity that "makes sense".
+You can document your learning as you go; the documenting becomes the expertise.
+You don't need to present the world with a singular identity.
 You're under no obligation to make sense to anyone.